Spouse Visa vs Work Visa in Japan: Which One Is Right for You?

 What Is a Work Visa?

-A work visa in Japan is a job-specific status of residence (zairyū shikaku – 在留資格) granted based on your profession, skills, and employer.
+A work visa (在留資格 – Zairyū Shikaku) is employment-based, granted according to your profession, skills, and employer.

 Employment Freedom